JiaShengg/CS5344---Group-33/README.md

 - Weight optimization: ~5-10 minutes
 - **Total:** ~25-40 minutes on standard CPU

-**Note:** All models are trained from scratch each time.
-This ensures reproducibility and transparency, though it requires more time than loading pre-trained weights.

 **Last Updated:** November 10, 2025
 **Course:** CS5344 Big Data Analytics Technology